oh-data-sci/sql_workshop/01_from_zero_to_query/01_readme.md

 # the exercises
-the exercises, are found in the `exercises.md` document in each the `exercises/` sub-folder. their solutions are found in the `solutions/` sub-folder.
+the exercises, are found in the `exercises.md` document in the `exercises/` sub-folder. their solutions are found in the `solutions/` sub-folder.